 For On Page, think about generating in-depth, unique content that will be helpful for people.
 And then optimize that content for search engines.

 And whether it’s Local SEO or national, remember to have a measurement plan so you can evaluate performance over time.

-If you’re interested in talking about more digital marketing training, or requesting personalized video support, you can get in touch here.
+If you’re interested in more digital marketing training, check out the Root and Branch YouTube channel.
 Have fun out there and happy optimizing!